About

 Founder and CEO, Motion Innovative Consulting

 Over the past nine years, I’ve partnered with physicians to solve intricate business challenges related to launching and managing successful ASCs.
 My tie to healthcare is also personal as I have supported my sister’s journey through both medical school and residency.
-Our conversations revealed that a large gap in the aspect of managing a practice and the more business side of medicine is currently lacking in physician training.
-Joining FPA allows me to utilize my experience to empower the next generation of healthcare leaders.
+Our conversations revealed a gap in physician training around managing a practice and the business side of medicine.
+Joining FPA allows me to utilize my experience to empower the generation of healthcare leaders.
 Together, we can create a transformative educational environment that integrates medical and business knowledge.

 Bryan Springer, MD